Study in Chicago, Illinois

 USA

-Why study in Chicago?
+Why study in Chicago, Illinois?

 Chicago is the most populous city in the state of Illinois in the USA - and the third largest city in the country.
 It’s known for its fast paced metropolitan lifestyle, a hub for business, and a thriving community for the performing arts.